UBC-MDS/EDAhelperR/README.md

 ## Installation

-You can install the released version of `EDAhelperR` from this repo:<br>
+You can install the released version of `EDAhelperR` from this repo at the R console:<br>

     devtools::install_github('UBC-MDS/EDAhelperR')